wangxj03/wangxj03.github.io/content/posts/2024-11-17-tool-calling/index.md

 ## LLM Observability: The Hidden Superpower

 LLM observability platforms like [Langfuse](https://langfuse.com/), [Langsmith](https://www.langchain.com/langsmith), and [braintrust](https://www.braintrust.dev/docs/guides/tracing) provide crucial insights into the reasoning process and interactions with tools.
-These platforms capture traces of LLM API calls and responses, vector database API calls and responses, and local function.
+These platforms capture traces of LLM API calls and responses, vector database interactions, and local function execution.
 They also allow measuring step-by-step latency and end-to-end latency.
 This visibility is invaluable for debugging and optimizing LLM tool calling.

 ## Takeaways

-Building reliable LLM-powered tools requires a thoughtful approach:
+Creating reliable LLM-powered tools requires a thoughtful approach:

 - Use errors as learning opportunities
 - Allow more thinking time and structured reasoning